 Tonsillar enlargement may range from protrusion just out of the crypts to a mass of sufficient size to cause dysphagia or inspiratory stridor.
 A septic, suppurative exudate may surround the tonsil, which may be reddened with small necrotic foci or plaques.
-Tonsillitis usually is a sign of generalized or regional inflammatory disease; therefore, primary tonsillitis should be diagnosed only after underlying diseases have been ruled out.
-Squamous cell carcinoma, malignant melanoma, and lymphosarcoma commonly occur in canine tonsils and should be distinguished from tonsillitis.
+Tonsillitis usually is a sign of generalized or regional inflammatory disease; therefore, primary tonsillitis should be diagnosed only after underlying diseases have been excluded.
+Squamous cell carcinoma, malignant melanoma, and lymphosarcoma are common in canine tonsils and should be distinguished from tonsillitis.
 Tonsillar lymphosarcoma generally results in bilateral symmetric enlargement, whereas nonlymphoid neoplasia is usually unilateral.

 Prompt systemic administration of antibiotics is indicated for bacterial tonsillitis.
 Penicillins are often effective, but in refractory cases, culture and sensitivity testing may be needed.
-Mild analgesics are appropriate for severe pharyngeal irritation, and a soft palatable diet is recommended for a few days until the dysphagia resolves.
-Parenteral administration of fluids is required for those animals that are unable to take food by mouth.
+Mild analgesics are appropriate for severe pharyngeal irritation, and a soft, palatable diet is recommended for a few days until the dysphagia resolves.
+Parenteral administration of fluids is required for those animals unable to take food by mouth.

 Tonsillectomy is rarely required for chronic primary tonsillitis but provides permanent relief.
 Other indications for tonsillectomy include tonsillar neoplasia and tonsillar enlargement that interferes with airflow (eg, in brachycephalic breeds).